 Once you enter Vietnam, you will need to present the following documentation:

-- Vietnam Visa on arrival approval letter – you can get it here.
+- Approval letter – you can get it here.

 - A valid passport – must be valid for at least 6-months from the date you enter Vietnam and have at least 2 blank pages for stamping